From the intersection of NY 73 and CR 431 in Wilmington

 of the name.
 Alphabetically it is listed under "T"!

-There are basically four drops associated with this section.
+There are basically three drops associated with this section.

 It is a casual stroll of a few hundred feet from the parking lot